 3. Get an Overview of Your HubSpot Duplicates

-Before you remove duplicates in HubSpot, it’s crucial to understand the scope of the issue.
+Before you remove duplicates in HubSpot, it’s important to understand how widespread the issue is.

 - Source of Duplicates: Identify where your duplicates are coming from, such as manual entries, integrations, imports, or forms.